tebohonthako/tebohonthako/README.md

 - 🔭 I’m currently working on an Uber clone using React-native + Expo.
-- 🌱 I’m currently enrolled as a Software engineering student at Melsoft Academy bootcamp.
+- 🌱 I’m also currently enrolled as a Software engineering student at Melsoft Academy bootcamp.
 - 👯 I’m looking to collaborate on React.js projects.
-- 💬 Ask me about  HTML, CSS, JavaScript abd React
+- 💬 Ask me about  HTML, CSS, JavaScript and React
 - 📫 How to reach me:
 <!-- display the social media buttons in your README -->